 The Ordinance requires that all cultivation operations be located at least 100 feet away from all waterbodies (i.e. spring, top of bank of any creek or seasonal stream, edge of lake, wetland or vernal pool).
-The operational area is more than 200 feet from the nearest waterbody, an intermittent watercourse (Class II).
 The Water Board requires a 100-foot setback from Class II watercourses.
 This project is in compliance with the Cannabis General Order setback requirements